amberstar/State/README.md

 ####Key Features:

-- Design Models just like Core Data, in the Model Designer
+- Design Models just like Core Data, in the Xcode model designer
 - Model code generated automatically
-- Struct and Enum models
+- Struct and Enum models (including assiociated types)
 - Immutable, optional, and non-optional properties.
 - Read and write models to and from JSON, Plists, and Binary
-- Model versioning and migration management (Optional)
+- Model versioning and migration management (optional)
 - Models are not subclasses
+- Serialization to/from files, NSData, or Strings

 Easy serialization is provided using `protocol extensions`: